 These situations are normal, don’t worry; it makes the photo memorable.
 Families aren’t perfect, and while there’s no such thing as the perfect photo, there are lots of things you can do to make the picture look nice.

-Whether you’re using the camera on your phone, a point-and-shoot, or a DSLR, the same general principles hold for getting awesome portraits.
+Whether you’re using the camera on your phone, a point-and-shoot, or a DSLR camera, the same general principles hold for getting awesome portraits.

 Here are a few things to make the picture taking go a little smoother: